cmsc-vcu/cmsc508-fa2023-prj-traveldatabase-group/README.md

-# Welcome to Traval Database Project
+# Welcome to Travel Database Project

-## Project Describtion
+## Project Description
 This database gives an overview of what is expected from the travel database.
 We created designs and questions to further help explain what will be happening in this database.
 It is a good guide for moving forward while creating it

 ## Team members: